dineshmenon/pubrepo/HA-Postgres.md

 [![N|Solid](https://raw.githubusercontent.com/dineshmenon/pubrepo/master/resc/ha/Failover-4.png?raw=true)]()

+Failover time in the case of Azure is in the order of 10 seconds.

 ### Approach to achieve HA & Single Endpoint in AWS

+In [aws] this problems is solved with the help of [Route53] along with [pgpool] nodes.
+SecondaryPrivateIPs are attached to both the postgresql nodes.
+This SecondaryPrivateIP can floated to any node in the same zone.
+[Route53] record set is created for both postgresql node.
+While creating [Route53] record set SecondaryPrivateIP of each postgresql is mentioned and policy specified will be MultiValue.
+By MultiValue policy it means that DNS of [Route53] record will resolve to both the postgresql nodes.
+Also in standby node an iptable rule is added.
+This rule forwards all the request for postgrsql process on standby node to primary node.
+So Client/Customer connecting to [Route53] record set will be always forwarded to Primary node.

+During update of primary node standby node will be promoted to primary node.
+SecondaryPrivateIP of primary node is floated to [pgpool] node present in the same zone as primary node.
+In [pgpool] node an iptable rule will be added.
+This rule forwards all request for postgresql process on [pgpool] node to new primary node.
+So all requests will forwarded to primary node always.
+Once the update is completed the old node will come back as standby node.
+SecondaryPrivateIP will be again floated from [pgpool] node to standby node and forwarding rule will be added from standby node to primary node.
+Floating SecondaryPrivateIP will take few seconds.
+So overall downtime will be bounded by few seconds.

+On similar lines failure situation will be handled with minimum downtime.

 ### Approach to achieve HA & Single Endpoint in Openstack

+In the case of openstack (SC7), we make use of allowed-address-pair feature to associate the client ip (single ip) to both the postgreSQL VMs.
+During failover, arping is done from the new master to inform the other VMs in the network.